-You may be in contact with lead through paint, water, dust, soil, food, hobbies, or your job.
+You may be in contact with lead through paint, water, dust, soil, food, hobbies or your job.
 Coming in contact with lead can cause serious health problems for everyone.
 There is no safe level of lead.
-Babies, children under six years, and pregnant women are at the highest risk.
+Babies, children under six years old and pregnant women are at the highest risk.

 Lead is rarely in a drinking water source, but it can get in your drinking water as it passes through lead service lines and your household plumbing system.
-Watertown provides high quality drinking water, but it cannot control the plumbing materials used in private buildings.
+The City of Burnsville is responsible for providing high quality drinking water, but it cannot control the plumbing materials used in private buildings.